OnsenUI/onsen.io/README.md

 ```
 your_id: {
   name: 'your name',
   email: 'your email'
 }
 ```

-**Where to upload the blog post and the resources**
+### Where to upload the blog post and the resources

 * Upload the blog post in **blog/posts** dir.

 * Upload the images in **blog/content/images/YEAR_OF_POST'S_RELEASE/MONTH_OF_POST'S_RELEASE** dir.
 If it doesn't exist, create it.

-**Blog post layout**
+### Blog post layout

 All the blog posts are written in Markdown.
-If you are not practical with it, you can take a look at [this guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+If you are not practical with it, you can take a look at https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet.

 The post file name is related with its publication date.
 For example, if you want the article to be published on January 15, 2016, call the file **2016-01-15.markdown**

 The post should observe the following layout: